Erythema Annulare Centrifugum

 Drugs

 In each of the following cases, the eruption of EAC appeared after initiation of the drug and resolved after its cessation.
-In the cases of the antimalarials chloroquine and hydroxychloroquine, the eruptions took 5 months to a year to clear, believed to be secondary to their strong DNA-binding properties and affinity for melanin.
-Note the following drugs that have been associated with EAC:
+In the cases of the antimalarials chloroquine and hydroxychloroquine, the eruptions took 5 months to 1 year to clear, most likely secondary to their strong DNA-binding properties and affinity for melanin.
+The following drugs have been associated with EAC:

 Neoplasms

-EAC resolved with successful treatment of the malignancy but relapsed with tumor recurrence in the cases of Hodgkin disease, acute myelogenous leukemia (AML), and squamous cell carcinoma in a sebaceous cyst.
+EAC resolved with successful treatment of the malignancy but relapsed with tumor recurrence in cases of Hodgkin disease, acute myelogenous leukemia (AML), and squamous cell carcinoma in a sebaceous cyst.
 However, in the latter case, EAC cleared in the terminal stage of the disease.
 This was purported to be due to immune compromise with tumor progression.
-Note the following:
+The following associations have been noted:

 Other causes